Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/clip.rst

 .. tip::

-   You can also use this border in a final render by setting a render border from within the :doc:`Camera View </3dview/navigate/camera_view>` and enabling :ref:`Border <render-output-dimensions-border>` in the dimensions panel.
+   You can also use this border in a final render by setting a render border from within the :doc:`Camera View </editors/3dview/navigate/camera_view>` and enabling :ref:`Border <render-output-dimensions-border>` in the Dimensions panel.